-After catheter placement, perform fluid drainage using an Aspira Drainage System approved bag or by connecting the catheter to a wall suction unit, water seal drainage system, glass vacuum bottle, syringe or other appropriate method.
+After catheter placement, perform fluid drainage using an approved Aspira Drainage Bag, or by connecting the catheter to a wall suction unit, water seal drainage system, glass vacuum bottle, syringe or other appropriate method using the Luer Adapter or Universal Tubing Adapter.

-CAUTION: Use only the Luer Adapter or the Universal Tubing Adapter to access the catheter with a wall suction unit, water seal drainage system, glass vacuum bottle or syringe per instructions below.
+CAUTION: Use only the Luer Adapter or the Universal Tubing Adapter to access the catheter with wall suction unit, water seal drainage system, glass vacuum bottle or syringe per instructions below.

-NOTE: When using the Aspira Drainage Kit, follow the instructions for use supplied.
+NOTE: When using the Aspira Drainage Kit, follow instructions for use supplied.

-WARNING: When using the Luer Adapter or the Universal Tubing Adapter to access the catheter, the adapter must be attached to the syringe or wall suction line prior to attaching to the catheter.
-WARNING: The Luer Adapter and Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp.
+WARNING: When using the Luer Adapter or the Universal Tubing Adapter to access the catheter, the adapter must be attached to the syringe or wall suction line prior to attaching the catheter.

+WARNING: The Luer Adapter and the Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp.